MoserMichael/zipit/README.md

 Actually I think this goodie comes from [Haskell](https://hoogle.haskell.org/?hoogle=zip),  and Haskell was inspired by [Lisp](https://jtra.cz/stuff/lisp/sclr/mapcar.html).

 In Haskell the zip function does not produce an iterator, it returns a list.
 This is not as wasteful as it seems: the resulting list s computed lazily (only when values are read from it).
 The python solution returns a kind of iterator.
+In Lisp they have mapcar, and that is similar to a C++ algorithm: you need to pass it a function that combines a pair taken from both of the list into a value in the result list.

 The interesting question is: why isn't there an equivalent function in the C++ standard library?
 To find out I made my own library that does this functionality.